magiclabs-ai/mb-client/README.md

 ## Example

-To see the Magicbook client in action, run the following commands after navigating to the `./example` directory:
+To see the Magicbook client in action, run the following commands (make sure you created a `.env` file before building.):

 ```bash
 npm run build